Victoria Fire Department

 Fire Stations and Fleet

-The Victoria Fire Department’s current headquarters, also known as Fire Station No. 1, requires renovation or replacement.
-The City is seeking innovative ideas and partnerships for this initiative.
+The Victoria Fire Department’s current headquarters, also known as Fire Station No. 1, needs to be replaced.
 Learn more.

 More than 150 years of history about the Victoria Fire Department is preserved by the Victoria Fire Department Historical Society.
 Members include both serving and retired Victoria firefighters, as well as interested members of the community.
 Learn more.Go to Top